-No child will ever be left alone or unsupervised.
-All children are always within sight and sound of a staff member.

-Upon arrival and departure, a staff person greets or acknowledges each child as he/she comes and goes.

-Parents are responsible for accompanying their child to the classroom.
-Please ensure the teacher has acknowledged you and your child and takes note of your child's arrival and departure before leaving.
+- No child will ever be left alone or unsupervised.
+All children are always within sight and sound of a staff member. - Upon arrival and departure, a staff member greets or acknowledges each child as he/she comes and goes. - Parents are responsible for accompanying their children to the classroom. - Please ensure the teacher has acknowledged you and your child and takes note of your child's arrival and departure before leaving.

-Staff always have immediate access to a phone.
-Telephones are in the offices of each of the leadership team, kitchen, and the classrooms.
-Communication to and from the playgrounds is also in place in the form of intercoms and Tadpoles app.
+- Staff always have immediate access to a phone.
+Telephones are in the offices of each of the leadership team members, the kitchen, and the classrooms.
+Communication to and from the playgrounds is also in place in the form of intercoms and iPads. - An Ouch Report will be completed by the childcare staff member in charge of the child in case of an accident or Injury requiring first aid.